 See a list of Glaucoma faculty

-Primary open-angle glaucoma (POAG) is the most common form of glaucoma; it is associated with increased intraocular pressure (IOP), also known as ocular hypertension, which may in turn lead to retinal ganglion cell death and optic neuropathy.
+Primary open-angle glaucoma (POAG) is the most common form of glaucoma.
+It is associated with increased intraocular pressure (IOP), also known as ocular hypertension, which may in turn, lead to retinal ganglion cell death and optic neuropathy.
 Secondary glaucoma occurs as a complication of eye surgeries, injuries, infections, or other ophthalmic conditions.
-Glaucoma may even occur without increased IOP in normal tension glaucoma.
-Many kinds of glaucoma have strong genetic and/or environmental risk factors.
+Glaucoma may even occur without increased IOP in normal tension glaucoma, and many kinds of glaucoma have strong genetic and/or environmental risk factors.

 Research programs in glaucoma investigate risk factors for glaucoma, as well as methods for early disease detection and novel therapeutics.
 In the last 20 years, our investigators have: